Transversal factors and spanning trees: Proof sketch and preliminaries

 \subsection{Notation}

-We use standard graph theory notation throughout, but describe here some of the more commonly used notation we use.
-In particular, a graph $G$ has $e(G)$ edges and $|G|$ vertices, while, given any set $V\subset V(G)$ and a vertex $v\in V(G)$, $d(v,V)$ is the number of neighbours of $v$ in $V$.
+We use standard graph theory notation throughout, but describe here some of the more common notation we use.
+We denote by $[n]$ the set of integers $\{1,...,n\}$, and by $\binom{[n]}{k}$ the collection of subsets of $[n]$ of size $k$.

+A graph $G$ has $e(G)$ edges and $|G|$ vertices, while, given any set $V\subset V(G)$ and a vertex $v\in V(G)$, the number of neighbours of $v$ in $V$ is denoted by $d(v,V)$ .
 We often describe finding a copy, $S$ say, of a graph $T$ in a graph $G$.
 When we do so we implicitly assume that we have found an embedding $\phi:T\to G$ with image $S$.
-Thus, when we say that $s$ is the copy of a vertex $t\in V(T)$ in $S$, we mean that $s=\phi(t)$ without referencing or labelling the function $\phi$.
+Thus, when we say that $s$ is the copy of a vertex $t\in V(T)$ in $S$, we mean that $s=\phi(t)$ without referencing or labelling the function~$\phi$.